A free easy to sew cute koala bear pattern for beginners

-This is Gulla’alla.
-She's a project I first designed many years ago and has been a favorite with the girls in my holiday workshops ever since.
-They seem to love the fact that she has a little one in her pouch and they refuse to go home with their mums until they have finished the baby.
+Looking for a simple koala bear sewing pattern you and your kids will LOVE to make.
+Meet Gulla’alla, she’s a project I first designed many years ago and has been a favorite stuffed toy sewing project with the kids in my workshops ever since.
+Probably because she’s possibly the cutest koala you’ll ever sew.
+The kids seem to love the fact that she has a little one in her pouch and they refuse to go home with their mums until they have finished the baby.
 There can be some pretty frantic sewing going on as the mums arrive.

 The baby is made in the same way except there’s no pouch and you don’t add rice grains to the stuffing.
 A baby’s nappy (ie diaper) can be made from a triangle of terry towelling and kept in place with a saftey pin or glue.